Our “Design-Share-Support” Model:

-While design is a big piece of the puzzle, the design plans alone may not be enough for successful implementation of universally accessible homes or inclusive activities.
+While design is a big piece of the puzzle, the design plans alone may not be enough for successful implementation of universally accessible homes.
 We offer support that includes training and problem-solving about how to best accommodate people with specific disabilities.

 What about fixing inaccessibility?

 We don’t do accessibility modifications.
-We design things that don’t need to be fixed.
-However, we understand the need and provide support to other organizations that do assist with modifications.
+Instead, we design things that don’t need to be fixed.
+Our hope is to help facilitate change on a systems level.
+However, we understand the need and are looking into ways that our support can be helpful to organizations that do assist with modifications.